Tintoretto: Personality

-Tintoretto scarcely ever travelled out of Venice.
+Tintoretto scarcely ever travelled away from Venice.
 His early biographers write of his intelligence and fierce ambition; according to Carlo Ridolfi, "he was always thinking of ways to make himself known as the most daring painter in the world."

 He loved all the arts and as a youth played the lute and various instruments, some of them of his own invention, and designed theatrical costumes and properties.
-He was also well versed in mechanics and mechanical devices.
+He was well versed in mechanics and mechanical devices also.

 While being a very agreeable companion, for the sake of his work he lived in a mostly retired fashion; even when not painting he habitually stayed in his working room surrounded by casts.
 Here he hardly admitted anyone, even intimate friends, and he kept his work methods secret, shared only with his assistants.
 He was full of pleasant witty sayings, whether to great personages or to others, but he himself seldom smiled.

+Tintoretto maintained friendships with many writers and publishers, including Pietro Aretino, who became an important early patron.

+Marriages and children

-Out of doors, his wife made him wear the robe of a Venetian citizen; if it rained she tried to make him wear an outer garment which he resisted.
-When he left the house, she would also wrap money up for him in a handkerchief, expecting a strict accounting on his return.
+In about 1560, Tintoretto married his second wife, Faustina de Vescovi, daughter of a Venetian nobleman who was the guardian grande of the Scuola Grande di San Marco.
+Faustina and he had many children, of whom three sons (Domenico, Marco, and Zuan Battista) and four daughters (Gierolima, Lucrezia, Ottavia, and Laura) survived to adulthood.
+She appears to have been a careful housekeeper and able to mollify her husband.
+Faustina made him wear the robe of a Venetian citizen when outdoors.
+If it rained, she tried to make him wear an outer garment that he resisted.
+When he prepared to leave the house, she would wrap money up for him in a handkerchief, expecting a strict accounting upon his return.
 Tintoretto's customary reply was that he had spent it on alms for the poor or for prisoners.

-Tintoretto maintained friendships with many writers and publishers, including Pietro Aretino, who became an important early patron.
+Before his marriage to Faustina, Tintoretto had a daughter, Marietta Robusti, whose mother is not known.
+She became highly regarded as a painter, having been trained as an artist by Tintoretto, as he would later with her half-brothers Domenico and Marco.
+Marietta was a portrait painter of considerable skill, as well as a musician, vocalist, and instrumentalist.
+Few of her works are now traceable.
+As a girl, she used to accompany and assist her father at his work, dressed as a boy.
+Eventually, Marietta married a jeweller, Mario Augusta.
+Tradition suggests that as she lay in her final repose at the age of thirty, her heart-stricken father painted her final portrait among the many her father painted of her.